About Us

 Natalie can be seen at Redstone on a Tuesday, Wednesday or Thursday.

-Alyce is a clinical psychology registrar known for her authentic approach to both therapy and life.
+Alyce is a clinical psychologist known for her authentic approach to both therapy and life.
 She is passionate about helping people shake off the relentless expectations they often have of themselves and the way things ‘should be’ so they can live a life in line with their own values.

 Alyce has worked in a variety of public and private settings including youth mental health, inpatient facilities, and foster care.
 Recently, she has worked in private practice and developed a passion for long term work with individuals and their family members.